Kevin2Holt/MTGPotatoes/README.txt

 This project uses Node.js to run the web server.
-This can be done locally using a command line terminal such as Window's "Command Prompt".
+This can be done locally using a command line terminal such as Windows' "Command Prompt".

 To run this locally, you will need to do a few things first: